Kuphus polythalamius

-Kuphus polythalamius is a species of shipworm, a marine bivalve mollusc in the family Teredinidae.
+Kuphus polythalamius (known as giant tamilok) is a species of shipworm, a marine bivalve mollusc in the family Teredinidae.

 Description

 The tube of Kuphus polythalamius is known as a crypt and is a calcareous secretion designed to enable the animal to live in its preferred habitat, the mud of mangrove swamps.
 A typical specimen measures 40 in in length and is shaped like a truncated elephant's tusk.
 The wider, anterior end is closed, has a rounded tip, and is about 4.5 in in diameter.
 From there the tube tapers to an open, posterior end about 1.5 in in diameter, with a central septum.
 Siphons project through this end for feeding and respiration.
 They can be withdrawn inside the tube and the end can be sealed with a set of specialised plates or "pallets".
 The two small valves of the mollusc are inside the tube along with the mantle, gut and other soft organs.
 In the intact but otherwise empty tube found on the strandline, they can be seen by X-ray photography.